Choosing the Right for Your

 • Consider the compatibility of different tropical fish species and avoid aggressive or predatory species.

-General Tips for Ensuring Fish Health and Well-being
+General for Ensuring and Well-being

 • Quarantine new fish before introducing them to the pond to prevent the spread of diseases.